kimnetics/test-user-creator/README.md

 Create an .env file if one is not present.

-In the .env file, specify connection information for your Postgres database.
+In the .env file, specify the connection information for your Postgres database.
+Here are example settings:

 ```
-PGHOST=''
+PGHOST='localhost'
-PGDATABASE=''
+PGDATABASE='Test'
 PGPORT=5432
-PGUSER=''
+PGUSER='tester'
 PGPASSWORD=''
 ```